kevinrodbe/library/Level3Book.md

 	* User will create the three InstaPhoto tabs: "Feed", "Favorites", and "Profile".
 * Introduction to UINavigationController.
 	* User will create a navigation controller in the profile tab that lets the user see a bigger version of their profile picture.
-* Learn a little about UIImage.
+* Learn a little about UIImage and UIImageView.

 ### User Knowledge Assumptions